 But there are teats located there where a mare would nurse her young.

 If you lift up the horse’s tail, the anus will be right under the top of the tail, and right below the anus is the vulva (the mare’s female part).

 Geldings and Stallions are both males but have very different characteristics.
 Stallions are often gelded so that they are easier to manage and handle.

-Stallions have testosterone which affects their focus, makes them stronger, flashy and more muscular.
+Stallions have testosterone which affects their focus, making them stronger, flashy, and more muscular.
 Stallions tend to get easily distracted especially around mares.
 They tend to get one thing on their mind.